nutspatial/wowi/README.md

 ## What does `wowi` do?

-It takes a dataset with GPS coordinates (latitude and longitude), scans for clusters of acute malnutrition—either high or low, depending on the user’s specification—across the survey area, and returns three main
-outputs: (1) an interactive HTML map displaying the detected clusters (previewed below); (2) a .txt file containing the results; and (3) a table with summary statistics and metadata parsed from the .txt file.
+It takes a dataset with GPS coordinates (latitude and longitude), scans for clusters of acute malnutrition — either high or low, depending on the user’s specification — across the survey area, and returns three main outputs: (1) an interactive HTML map displaying the detected clusters (previewed below); (2) a .txt file containing the results; and (3) a table with summary statistics and metadata parsed from the .txt file.

 This package is particularly handy when working with datasets that span multiple areas or administrative units, enabling consistent, area-wise